dvreeze/yaidom/doc/checklist.rst

 During this evolution it is tried to make yaidom meaner and cleaner.
 Much of it is discovered, rather than designed up-front.
 Discovering the "core of yaidom" requires experimentation, lots of it.
-For example, the functional update support of version 1.5 required many committed (!) attempts to make it a worthy companion to the query and transformation APIs.
+For example, the functional update support of version 1.5 required many committed (!) attempts to have it evolve into a worthy companion to the query and transformation APIs.
 The constant need for experimentation makes evolving yaidom without frequent backwards-incompatible changes impractical.

 On the other hand, the public API of yaidom 1.X is getting more and more stable.
 The query API and transformation API